 B. If the student completes the work, the instructor will submit the appropriate grade the student earned.

 All Removal of Incompletes over one year require that a form be completed and submitted to the Office of the Registrar.
 The form must be signed by an instructor of record and the department chair.
-An instructor of record is defined as an individual who delivers instruction for a course and is listed as an instructor on the section of the course in Banner screens SSASECT or SYASECT.
+An instructor of record is defined as an individual who delivers instruction for a course and is listed as an instructor on the section of the course in Banner screen SSASECT.
 The departmental grade contact is not considered an instructor.
 Incorrect or missing information on the form will cause a delay in processing.

 The form may be submitted via one of the following methods: